DataPrajna/website/content/home/about.md

 # Biography
 Prajna Dash is a data science researcher, and she is actively involved in developing predcitive model for data from different industries.
-She had worked as data modeling engineer at Energent, a utility data anaytic company through [NSERC](http://www.nserc-crsng.gc.ca/index_eng.asp)(National Science and Engineering Research Council) fellowship after receiving her PhD from the [University of Waterloo](https://uwaterloo.ca/) in the Year 2013.
+She had worked as data modeling engineer at Energent, a utility data anaytic company through [NSERC](http://www.nserc-crsng.gc.ca/index_eng.asp) (National Science and Engineering Research Council) fellowship after receiving her PhD from the [University of Waterloo](https://uwaterloo.ca/) in the Year 2013.
 Her PhD research was developing a mathematical model for interfacing renewable energy sources to the grid.
 Through this research, she had publsihed many articales in reputed journals and conferences.
-Publication of my research work can be found [here](https://scholar.google.com/citations?user=Iq-HQMsAAAAJ&hl=en).
-She had worked as a data based developer in IBM Global Service, India prior to joing grdauate studies.
+Publication of her research work can be found [here](https://scholar.google.com/citations?user=Iq-HQMsAAAAJ&hl=en).
+She had worked as a database developer in IBM Global Service, India prior to joing grdauate studies.